jaidenpopowski/AFL-Fantasy-Analysis/README.md

-# About me!
+# About Me
 - Hi, I’m Jaiden Popowski, and welcome to my page.
-I'm 20 and based in Tasmania
+I'm 20 and based in Tasmania.
-- I’m interested in R programming and data visualisation
+- I’m interested in R programming and data visualisation.
-- I'm currently in my third and final year of a Bachelor of Science at UTas (double major in Mathematics and Statistics & Operations Research)
+- I'm currently in my third year of a Bachelor of Science at UTAS (double major in Mathematics and Statistics).
-- I post AFL Fantasy related statistics and relevant data visualisations on <a href="https://twitter.com/jaiden_popowski">my Twitter</a> using my R, dplyr, and ggplot2 skills
+- I post AFL/Fantasy related statistics and relevant data visualisations on <a href="https://twitter.com/jaiden_popowski">my Twitter</a>.
-- My current GitHub profile contains (some of) my code to produce AFL Fantasy stats

 <ul class="roman">
  <li>Contact me via:</li>